 Penn Museum is focused on archaeology and anthropology, filled with artifacts and pieces of culture from ancient global societies.
 They’ll be hosting the “Winter Break” program on Dec.
-29 and Dec.
-30. You can choose to attend either day, and from 11am-4pm, the schedule is packed with everything from guided tours and special presentations of museum artifacts to jewelry-making, an archaeological dig, and a scavenger hunt.
-Plus, free hot chocolate from 11am-1pm!
+26 and Dec.
+28. You can choose to attend either day, and from 10am-4pm, the schedule is packed with everything from guided tours and special presentations of museum artifacts to jewelry-making, an archaeological dig, and a scavenger hunt.
+Plus, free cookies and hot chocolate at 12pm!

 The Barnes Foundation should be on the bucket list for anyone who enjoys art.
 They have an unbelievable collection of iconic paintings, plus African sculptures and metalwork.
 They don’t have specific in-person holiday events running, but they have released a Holiday Gift Guide for this year—so if you’re friends with an art major or like me, have a mom who took one semester of art history in Europe and doesn’t let you forget it, they’ve got you covered.